HOME

 Gomco™ clamp

 A device invented in 1934 by Hiram S. ("Inch") Yellen, M.D. and Aaron A. Goldstein (and reportedly based on the tyre-lever used for Model T Fords, according to Julian Wan's sickeningly worshipful history of the device).
 It consists of a metal bell placed over the glans (requiring a slit in the foreskin first) and a flat plate with a hole in it placed over both, to define the position of the cut.
 They are brought together by a screw to apply circular crushing and fusing force (of 8000 to 20,000 pounds, according to Wan) at the position of excision.
-Leaves a characteristic dark line at the excision scar.
-Varney's Midwifery says its disadvantages are that "it involves more parts, requires more steps in the procedure, and it takes more time."
-Under that enormous pressure, a groove wears in the bell with prolonged use, making it ineffective.
-The clamp is made in a set with different-sized bells and rings and there is a danger of mixing parts of different sizes.
-In 2001, the FDA issued a warning against clamp injuries.
-A video for the rival Accu-circ demonstrates how these injuries can occur.
+It leaves a characteristic dark line at the excision scar.

 Gomco clamp [TM]